Honduras: Independence (1821)

 Honduras gained independence from Spain in 1821 and was a part of the First Mexican Empire until 1823, when it became part of the United Provinces of Central America.
 It has been an independent republic and has held regular elections since 1838.
 In the 1840s and 1850s Honduras participated in several failed attempts at Central American unity, such as the Confederation of Central America (1842–1845), the covenant of Guatemala (1842), the Diet of Sonsonate (1846), the Diet of Nacaome (1847) and National Representation in Central America (1849–1852).
 Although Honduras eventually adopted the name Republic of Honduras, the unionist ideal never waned, and Honduras was one of the Central American countries that pushed the hardest for a policy of regional unity.

-Policies favoring international trade and investment began in the 1870s, and soon foreign interests became involved, first in shipping from the north coast, especially tropical fruit and most notably bananas, and then in building railroads.
-In 1888, a projected railroad line from the Caribbean coast to the capital, Tegucigalpa, ran out of money when it reached San Pedro Sula.
+Policies favoring international trade and investment began in the 1870s.
+Soon, foreign interests became involved, first in shipping from the north coast, especially tropical fruit and most notably bananas, and then in building railroads.
+Comayagua was the capital of Honduras until 1880, when the capital moved to Tegucigalpa.
+In 1888, a projected railroad line from the Caribbean coast to Tegucigalpa ran out of money when it reached San Pedro Sula.
 As a result, San Pedro grew into the nation's primary industrial center and second-largest city.
-Comayagua was the capital of Honduras until 1880, when the capital moved to Tegucigalpa.

 Since independence, nearly 300 small internal rebellions and civil wars have occurred in the country, including some changes of régime.